Variance

 A minor variance is one of the ten requests below:

-- To permit a variance of the depth of a required front or rear yard or the width of a required side yard except that the variance shall not reduce the required yards by greater than 25% of the requirements.
+• To permit a variance of the depth of a required front or rear yard or the width of a required side yard except that the variance shall not operate to reduce the required yards by greater than 25% of the requirements.

-- To permit the creation of a new lot with less lot area than required except that the variance shall not reduce the required lot area by greater than 10%.
+• To permit the creation of a new lot with less lot area than required except that the variance shall not operate to reduce the required lot area by greater than 10%.

-- To permit the creation of a new lot with less lot width than required except that the variance shall not reduce the required lot width by greater than 15%.
+• To permit the creation of a new lot with less lot width than required except that the variance shall not operate to reduce the required lot width by greater than 15%.

-- To allow a sign to exceed the maximum height or area, as provided in Section IX-4 through Section IX-6 by no more than 15% of the specified requirement, in keeping with the legislative intent specified in Section IX-1.
+• To allow a sign to exceed the maximum height or area, as provided in Article IX by no more than 15% of the specified requirement, in keeping with the legislative intent specified in Section IX-1.

-- To grant a variance from the provisions of Section X-9.B, so as to permit change, alteration, re-establishment, or more than routine maintenance of a nonconforming outdoor advertising sign structure where such change, alteration, re-establishment, or maintenance shall not increase the size of the outdoor advertising sign structure, make it radiate or reflect more light, or otherwise make it visually more objectionable.
+• To grant a variance from the provisions of Section X-9.B, so as to permit change, alteration, re-establishment, or more than routine maintenance of a nonconforming outdoor advertising sign structure where such change, alteration, re-establishment, or maintenance shall not increase the size of the outdoor advertising sign structure, make it radiate or reflect more light, or otherwise make it visually more objectionable.
+No such variance granted by the Zoning Board of Appeals shall in any way postpone the time for removal of the nonconforming outdoor advertising sign structure as provided in Section X-9.C, beyond the time when the original outdoor advertising sign structure which was permitted to be changed, altered, re-established or maintained hereunder would have been required to be removed.

 All other requests are major variances.
 A major variance request is heard by the Zoning Board of Appeals, then passed to the City Council with a recommendation.
 The City Council grants or denies the major variance.